 Work where your mind matters

 Jane Street is always looking for great new people to join our team.
+Due to Covid-19, we are predominantly working from home right now.
+We are actively interviewing, hiring and onboarding remotely.
 Although specific roles require specific skills, above all we’re looking for candidates who share our values:

 - Honesty, both personal and intellectual